 Androgens are male sex hormones (including testosterone) that cause the growth of prostate cells.
 One notable treatment for this form of cancer is known as ‘androgen deprivation therapy.’
-As the name suggests, it deprives the body of androgens in an effort to slow the growth of cancerous cells.
+As the name suggests, it deprives the body of androgens to slow the growth of cancerous cells.

 At least one study suggests that cannabis possesses anti-androgenic properties.
-While it’s possible that anti-androgenic activity may impact the ability to grow muscle, the possible correlation between this unique cannabinoid property and prostate cancer progression is, to say the least, intriguing.
+Anti-androgenic activity may impact the ability to grow muscle.
+The possible correlation between this unique cannabinoid property and prostate cancer progression is intriguing.

 While there are no current clinical studies on the use of CBD oil for prostate cancer, general research in the field is highly intriguing.

-While marijuana contains the psychoactive compound THC, CBD is entirely non-psychoactive.
-This means it poses no risk of getting high.
-As for the specific use of CBD for prostate cancer treatment, it is important to note there is minimal clinical data on the matter.
+While marijuana also contains the intoxicating compound THC, CBD is entirely non-intoxicating.
+This means it poses no risk of causing a high.
+As for the specific use of CBD for prostate cancer, it is important to note there is minimal clinical data on the matter.

 According to the NIH PubChem database, however, CBD possesses “anti-proliferative, anti-angiogenic and pro-apoptotic activity.”
 We know that the anti-proliferative effects of anandamide, an endocannabinoid in humans, work to prohibit metastatic prostate cancer cells.
 Based on this simple correlation, it is no stretch to surmise that CBD and its similar physiologic properties may produce similar effects.

-Of course, the advancement of research is necessary in order to realistically discuss CBD as a prostate cancer treatment.
-While it is a fascinating area of research, much more information is requisite.
+Of course, the advancement of research is necessary to discuss CBD as a prostate cancer treatment realistically.
+While it is a fascinating area of research, much more information is required.

-To be very clear, no company should claim to sell the ‘best CBD oil for prostate cancer.’
-While we’re not aware of any manufacturers who are making this claim, it is always wise to use discretion when choosing any CBD product.
+No company should claim to sell the ‘best CBD oil for prostate cancer.’
+We’re not aware of any manufacturers making this claim.
+Nonetheless, it is always wise to use discretion when choosing any CBD product.
 Discrepancies in quality are common among various CBD products, so take the time to do plenty of research.
 Find a good, reputable brand that has quality customer reviews.

-Also, we remind readers that CBD oil should not be mistaken as a treatment or a cure for prostate cancer.
+Also, we remind readers that CBD oil is not a treatment or a cure for prostate cancer.
 While research on the topic is largely positive, there is no clinical evidence that CBD works to slow or stop the spread of cancerous cells in the prostate.

 Final Thoughts on CBD & Prostate Cancer